YTLogos/TaoYan/content/authors/alison/_index.md

 - Visitors
 ---

-I am a PhD student of Crop Genetics and Breeding at the *Zhejiang University* Crop Science Lab.
-My Ph.D research work covers a range of issues : **Population Genetics Evolution and Ecotype Divergence Analysis of Oilseed Rape**, **Genome-wide Association Study (GWAS) of Agronomic Traits**.
-Currently, I am interested in Transposable Elements Insertion Polymorphisms (TIPs) in Crop Population and genetic basis such as SV, CNV and TIPs etc shapes the diversity of different morphotypes of *B. napus*.
+I am a lecturer at College of Agronomy, Hunan Agricultural University (HUAU), Changsha, China.
+My Ph.D research work covers a range of issues: Population Genetics Evolution and Ecotype Divergence Analysis of Brassica napus, Genome-wide Association Study (GWAS) of Agronomic Traits.
+Currently, I am interested in Transposable Elements Insertion Polymorphisms (TIPs) in Crop Population and genetic basis such as SV, CNV and TIPs etc. Now my research focus on Crop Stress and Improvement.

+I am broadly interested in bioinformatics, data integration and visualization.